DETAILED MENU

 complacency

-truly realizing, not only that our own mentality is working on the same
+truly realising not only that our own mentality is working on the same

 mode of thinking as the one which we are denouncing, but also that we

-get certain advantages of this system, which enslave us and force us to
+benefit from certain advantages of this system, which enslave us and force

 - From